pub struct NsTable {

 fn validate_deserialization_invariants( &self, ) -> Result<(), NsTableValidationError>

-, used in our custom serde
+Helper for NsTable::validate, used in our custom serde

 implementation.

-Checks conditions 1-3 of NsTable::validate
+Checks conditions 1-3 of NsTable::validate.
+Those conditions can be

-checked by looking only at the contents of the NsTable
+checked by looking only at the contents of the NsTable.

 Source§impl<'de> NsTable